18F/18f.gsa.gov/_projects/agile-bpa.md

 product_clients:
 - Federal Election Commission
 resources:
-quote: "This BPA could be a game-changer for government from a cost, innovation and time-to-market perspective."
+quote: "This BPA could be a game-changer for government from a cost, innovation, and time-to-market perspective."
 ---

 The federal government spends almost $90 billion dollars per year on information technology.